openedx/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 .. image:: ../../../shared/students/Images/Disc_PostsEtc.png
    :width: 600
-   :alt: Discussion page with a specific post selected in the left pane and the
+   :alt: Discussion page with a specific post selected in the discussion
-       post, responses, and comments in the right pane.
+       navigation pane and the post, responses, and comments next to it.

-Additionally, in the upper-right corner of every post, response, and comment, you can see several option icons.
-The icons that you see depend on the type of contribution.
+Additionally, there are several option icons available for every post, response, and comment.
+The option icons that appear depend on the type of contribution.
 (For more information, see :ref:`Provide Feedback`.)

 .. image:: ../../../shared/students/Images/Disc_OptionIcons.png
   :width: 450
-  :alt: A single post with the option icons on the right circled
+  :alt: A single post with the option icons indicated.

 The icons that you see might include the following options.